E3SM-Project/scmlib/Diagnostics_Package/README.md

-## Documentation: ARM/ASR Diagnostics Package for E3SM SCM and DP-EAMxx
+## Documentation: ARM/ASR E3SM Process Level Diagnostics Package

 This is a diagnostics package for the E3SM SCM and Doubly-Periodic Configuration of EAMxx (DP-EAMxx).